Margaret Pollock Glen

 Margaret was born at Malletsheugh Farm, Mearns in 1824 to farmer Robert Pollock and his wife Elizabeth (Craig).
 They moved to North Walton Farm in Neilston and Margaret spent most of her childhood in the village, attending the parish school and church.
 On the 20th October 1844, Margaret married Robert Corse Glen and by 1851, they were farming 166 acres at Auchenback Farm, Barrhead and employing 4 labourers.

-Around 1870, Margaret’s uncle, Robert Craig (known as Rhoosan Rab) died childless, leaving her his considerable fortune, amassed from interests in the Newsky Mill, St. Petersburg.
+Around 1870, Margaret’s uncle, Robert Craig (known as Rhoosan Rab) died childless, leaving her his considerable fortune, amassed from interests in the Nevsky Mill, St. Petersburg.
 In 1870, the couple bought Carlibar House, and moved into Hillside Cottage at Gateside while renovations took place.
 Sadly, on the 21st March 1871, after 26 years of marriage, Robert Glen died suddenly from Rheumatic Fever.
 Widowed at 47, Margaret moved into Carlibar House, spending the rest of her life there.
 At his time of death Robert was listed as a cotton spinner and manufacturer having evidently given up farming.

 Photograph of Carlibar House courtesy of the Barrhead & Neilston Historical Association